detekt/detekt-custom-rule-template/README.md

-# Detekt custom rule template
+# detekt custom rule template

 This repository is a template.
 You can use it to generate your own repository to write and share your custom rules.